ghc-proposals/ghc-proposals/proposals/0000-or-patterns.rst

 Implementation Plan
 -------------------

-Or patterns require changes in the parser, type checker, pattern checker and compiler (``match`` function).
+Or patterns requires changes in the parser, type checker, pattern checker and compiler (``match`` function).
 Lexer already generates ``|`` tokens so no changes needed.
 There are no changes in Core.